No Bed of Roses

 No Bed of Roses (Doob as the Bengali version) is a 2017 Indo-Bangladesh joint production drama film written and directed by Mostofa Sarwar Farooki.
 It was produced by Abdul Aziz, Himanshu Dhanuka and Irrfan Khan under the banner of Jaaz Multimedia and Eskay Movies along with Irrfan Khan Films.
 It stars Irrfan Khan, Nusrat Imrose Tisha, Rokeya Prachy and Parno Mittra.
 The story builds up around the members of two families discovering the finer fabric of love when the headman of a family dies.
 The theme is that death does not always take things away: Sometimes it gives back.
 The film was selected as the Bangladeshi entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.
-The film marked Khan's last Bengali film till date.
+The film marked Irafan Khan's last Bengali film.